The Disappearing Spoon: Chapter 11. How elements deceive

 Kean discusses how elements deceive.
 He tells of the deaths of NASA technicians during a simulation.
 On March 19, 1981, five technicians were working on a simulation spacecraft at NASA's Cape Canaveral headquarters for a routine system check.
 They were cleared to enter a spacecraft area but two seconds after they did, they all collapsed and when the rescue team arrived, only three were saved.
 The rest died of anoxia due to a pure-nitrogen atmosphere.
 The author then moves on to talk about titanium and its many uses in implants to avoid infection and its deceitful methods to effect bones' growth onto it.
 Kean then goes over beryllium.
 He states that when ingested it can seem very sweet even though it is toxic.
 It also causes acute beryllium disease.
 An example of someone who had this disease because he worked a lot with this element is Enrico Fermi.
 When he died at the age of 53 of pneumonia, his lungs were completely shredded due to the beryllium.
+However, Fermi died of stomach cancer.
+It was Herbert L. Anderson who died as Kean described, at age 74, in this uncited error.
 Kean finishes this chapter by discussing Iodine and its health benefits, India's blindness to the benefits of Iodine and he discusses Gandhi's salt march.

 Chapter 12.
 Political elements

 Sam Kean examines the interactions of elements and politics.
 Kean then speaks of the lives and findings of Marie Curie and Pierre Curie.
 In the 1890s, the Curies began their well known work on radioactive elements.
 Their work and findings earned Marie and Pierre Curie a shared Nobel Prize in physics in 1903.
 Then they found two new radioactive elements, polonium and radium, after boiling down pitchblende.
 They were to win another shared Nobel Prize but Pierre died so only Marie received the prize.
 Kean then talks about their daughter, Irene Joliot-Curie and her husband Frédéric Joliot-Curie.
 Irene found a method to convert tame elements into artificially radioactive elements by bombarding them with subatomic particles and due to this discovery, she earned a Nobel Prize in 1935.
 She developed leukemia later in life due to inhaling an exploded capsule from her lab.
 Lastly, Kean mentions the injustice done to Lise Meitner and her tremendous work with Otto Hahn.
 They both found element 91 known as brevium, but then it was changed to protactinium.
-Owing to the fact that Lise was a woman and the advent of World War II, she was not awarded then or later.
+As Lise was a woman and with the advent of World War II, she was not awarded then or later.
 Otto Hahn received a Nobel Prize and did not mention her.